Place-Based Systems Change for Regeneration and Well-Being

 • Nature Space is abundant, accessible, and nearby.

-• Food: regional, healthy, and seasonal food is available and affordable.
+• Food: local and regional food is available and affordable.

-• Building Energy is regionally harvested from renewable sources, and conservation and efficiency are default choices.
+• Building Energy is locally and regionally harvested from renewable sources, and conservation and efficiency are default choices.

-• Consumer Goods are available in local stores, shared, repaired, and regionally made and recirculated with minimal waste.
+• Consumer Goods are locally and regionally made and recirculated with minimal waste.

 Guiding Principles

-• CONNECTION: Enable everyday connections to place, community, and nature.
+• CONNECTION AND WELL-BEING: Enable everyday connections to place, community, and nature that facilitate environmental, community, and personal well-being.

-• PLACE-BASED LIVING: Provide what people need to meet their basic and higher-level needs in the place where they live.
+• PLACE-BASED LIVING AND ECONOMIES: Provide what people need to meet their basic and higher-level needs in the places (regions, counties, cities, communities) where they live and revitalize local economies.

-• INCLUSIVE COMMUNITIES: Ensure all people feel welcome and belong in communities that thrive with diversity.
+• INCLUSIVE COMMUNITIES: Ensure all people feel welcome and a sense of belonging in communities that thrive with diversity.